DanNeytur/MSE-6-series-repair-droid/README.md

 * The remote has 2 joysticks.
   * The left joystick is for controlng the speed of the motors.
+    * Up Position- NULL
-    * Down Position- highest speed.
+    * Down Position- highest speed
-    * Middle Position- no movement.
+    * Middle Position- no movement
-    * Right Position- turn right.
+    * Right Position- NULL
-    * Left Position- turn left.
+    * Left Position- NULL
   * The right joystick is for controling the direction of the Droid.
-    * Up Position- forward.
+    * Up Position- forward
-    * Down Position- highest speed.
+    * Down Position- highest speed
-    * Middle Position- no movement.
+    * Middle Position- no movement
-    * Right Position- turn right.
+    * Right Position- turn right
-    * Left Position- turn left.
+    * Left Position- turn left

 * While the Droid is powered the sound module will keep sounding 4 diffrent sounds in loop.